Endowment accounts designated to support youth shooting sports through multiple initiatives.

 The MidwayUSA Foundation does not charge any fees for endowment account donations.
 Therefore, the Foundation credits 100% of each donation to the selected fund.

-Donations to the Coach Training Fund (FR16459) and the Range Development Fund (FR16460) do not qualify for matching because the funds are already substantially supported by Larry & Brenda Potterfield, the source of our matching funds.
+Donations to the Coach Training Endowment (FR16459) and the Range Development Endowment (FR16460) do not qualify for matching because the funds are already substantially supported by Larry & Brenda Potterfield, the source of our matching funds.

 The MidwayUSA Foundation Board of Directors takes its fiduciary responsibility very seriously and has developed a robust investment portfolio, focused on long-term growth, with world-class guidance from Goldman Sachs.
 Due to fluctuations in the investment market, endowment account earnings may be positive or negative.
 The MidwayUSA Foundation posts earnings to all endowment accounts quarterly.